 To maintain a healthy website and ensure a positive user experience, it’s essential to regularly identify and fix broken links.
 Here are some tools and methods to help you manage this:

-• Monitor External Links: External websites you link to can change.
-Regularly check external links to ensure they are still relevant and not leading to dead pages.
+- Monitor External Links: External websites you link to can change.
+Regularly check external links to ensure they are still relevant and do not lead to dead pages.

 Addressing broken links and 404 errors is crucial for maintaining a healthy, user-friendly, and SEO-optimized website.
 Regular monitoring and maintenance of links can significantly improve the overall user experience and contribute positively to your site’s search engine ranking.